 - Students learn from home and do not attend school in-person;

 - Students continue to be active members of the student body at their home school.

-- Students utilize an age-appropriate computer-based leaning program that uses a combination of animations, video-led direct instruction, relevant websites, and activities to support the curriculum;
+- Students utilize an age-appropriate computer-based learning program that uses a combination of animations, video-led direct instruction, relevant websites, and activities to support the curriculum;

-- Modification and accommodations will be made for English learners, students in foster care or other high-needs groups;
+- Modifications and accommodations will be made for English learners, students in foster care or other high-needs groups;

 - Students are provided with a Chromebook and an Internet connection, if needed;